Best Buy Apologizes After $42 Per-Case Texas Water Photo Goes Viral

 “This was a big mistake on the part of a few employees at one store on Friday,.
 As a company we are focused on helping, not hurting affected people.
 We’re sorry and it won’t happen again … the mistake was made when employees priced a case of water using the single-bottle price for each bottle in the case.”

-A case of Dasani water can retail for as low as $5 in some grocery stores (depending on region), so a $42 sign doesn’t present a good look.
+A 24-pack case of Dasani water can retail for as low as $5 in some grocery stores (depending on region), so a $42 sign doesn’t present a good look.
 Regardless, Best Buy owned up to the mistake with plenty of humility that seems genuine enough.
 Perhaps they’ll even show some goodwill toward Harvey victims by making a donation to one of these fine organizations?
 It couldn’t hurt.

 After all, price gouging is not only illegal, but it’s also reportedly occurring (for real) in the wake of Harvey.
 Texas Attorney General Ken Paxton says one gas station is guilty of charging “$99 for a case of water.”